ether-edge/ether-edge/docs/docs/operate/deploy/staking/unstake.md

 ### Send an Exit Transaction

 Once the exit event has been included in a checkpoint, you can send an exit transaction to execute the transaction on the rootchain.
-To do so, use the `polygon-edge bridge exit` command.
+To do so, use the `ether-edge bridge exit` command.

 <details>
 <summary>Flags ↓</summary>